Puerto Rico

 What to Expect

+The Puerto Rico tour is a moderately paced birding tour.
 Puerto Rico provides some surprisingly exciting birding.
 Most of the endemics are fairly easy to find, and we make determined efforts to find those that can prove elusive, such as Elfin Woods Warbler.
 We have some early morning starts and pre-breakfast journeys to maximize our time in the field.
-Roads are generally very good throughout our Puerto Rico birding tour.
 On some days, we make evening excursions to search for nocturnal species.
-Usually, hiking will be easy to moderate.
-On most days we have a picnic lunch at a site or call in at a local restaurant.

 The weather should be warm and sunny, and rain is possible.
 A light, waterproof jacket is, therefore, advised, as are stout walking shoes or boots.
-Generally, we stay in good hotels.
-In the evenings, we eat at our hotel or a nearby restaurant, where we spend a relaxing evening to review the day’s bird list and discuss the itinerary for the next day.

 Featured Wildlife